 How to organize the junk drawer

-Let's don't forget the drawer organizers (Affiliate Link)!
+Let's not forget the drawer organizers (Affiliate Link)!
 If you have one, the first step is to clear the drawer completely, including the liner.

 Now, declutter the small items you may not need.
 Get rid of duplicate pieces and unwanted items.